-Healthcare stocks are little changed, with the NYSE Healthcare Sector Index and shares of healthcare companies in the S&P 500 both slipping less than 0.1% as a group.
+Healthcare stocks were drifting lower this afternoon with the NYSE Healthcare Sector Index falling about 0.1% and shares of healthcare companies in the S&P 500 down about 0.2% as a group.

 In other sector news,

 (+) GWPH, FDA grants fast-track status to the company's Epidiolex drug candidate to treat a severe form of childhood epilepsy.
 The agency previously designated the cannabidiol product as an orphan drug to treat Lennox-Gastaut syndrome.

 (-) NVAX, Prices offering of 25 mln shares of its common stock at $4 apiece, a 12% discount to Thursday's closing price for the stock.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.